 “You have heard that it was said, ‘You shall love your neighbor and hate your enemy.’
 But I say to you, Love your enemies and pray for those who persecute you, so that you may be children of your Father in heaven; for he makes his sun rise on the evil and on the good, and sends rain on the righteous and on the unrighteous.”
 Matthew 5:43-45

-I think Jesus puts this whole flood story into perspective with one word: Love.
+I think Jesus puts this whole flood story into perspective with the Agape Repercussion.
 The way we interpret scripture is through the lens of Christ: The true Word of God (John 1:1…yelloooo).
 Jesus loves his enemies and says turn the other cheek.
 Jesus declared that God brings rain on the righteous and unrighteousness.
-If Jesus is the true manifestation of God, then this doesn’t add up with the God in the flood story–who endorses genocide–or does it?
+If Jesus is the true manifestation of God, then the God in the flood story–who endorses genocide–just doesn’t resemble the enemy loving Christ.

 I think the biggest hurdle besides having the Christocentric lens, is the term–myth.
 It’s not merely a tall tale, but a story of truthful moral issues needing a solution.
 Let’s look at what C.S.
 Lewis says in regards to myth and its relation to Christ: